EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Thermo displays the desired temperature and has controls for manually setting the target temperature.

-One of my radiators is in a remote location and I haven’t yet figured out why it can’t always link to Apple Home on my mesh WiFi.
-I can control it with my iPhone’s Bluetooth if I am close to it or I can set it manually.
+One of my radiators is in a remote location, and I haven’t yet figured out why it can’t always link to Apple Home on my mesh WiFi.
+I can control it with my iPhone’s Bluetooth if I am close to it or set it manually.

 EVE Thermo // Using The Temperature Offset

 You will have problems with temperature stabilisation.
 Why?
-Well placing a thermometer immediately next to a hot radiator is pretty much the worst place to take an accurate room temperature!
+Placing a thermometer next to a hot radiator is the worst place to take an accurate room temperature!
 This will be made worse if, for example, EVE Thermo is in the corner of a room or any other place where air circulation is reduced.

 The solution is to set a temperature offset in the EVE app.

-Invariably EVE will be heating the room to a higher temperature than you want.
-Change the offset to +2.0 (plus 2 not negative 2) and see how it goes from there.
+Invariably, EVE will heat the room to a higher temperature than you want.
+Change the offset to +2.0 (plus two, not negative 2) and see how it goes.

 You can probably use automations to determine the room temperature from other Apple devices in the room.
 I didn’t try that.